snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 In this Sprint, we focused on driver page functionality where driver can receive the ride request from driver through the hyper link, where he can accept or decline.

 On a way to decide whether to connect the existing microsoft sql server with amazon rds with subscriotion or simple go with a free tier of amazon rds with My SQl server

+For the next sprint, we will aim to work on session ids, we are planning to work on the menu about the flow of the screens and also will work on validations.